College Bank: Construction and occupation

 In October 1966, The Guardian described College Bank as a "housing experiment in a town's centre," highlighting its role in urban renewal.
 The total cost of the development was approximately £2.5–3.5 million.
 Although the blocks attracted families from across the North West, they were not primarily intended to address Rochdale's council housing waiting list, which stood at around 2,000 applicants at the time.
 Due to relatively high rents—reportedly up to twice the cost of standard council housing—the flats were unaffordable for many on the list.
 Instead, the development aimed to attract professional residents to the town centre and was largely funded through government subsidies.

+Mid‑1990s to late 2000s

+During the mid-1990s, while still under the ownership of Rochdale Borough Council, the seven blocks underwent an exterior renovation.
+The work, carried out by Laing Construction, included installing double glazed windows and doors and new balconies.
+The outer walls were coated in a buff-coloured render with matching coping stones along the edge of balconies, giving the structures their current look.

 In the late 2000s, solar panels were added to the rooftops to power communal lighting and improve energy efficiency in the ageing buildings.

 2017–2022

 In 2017 Rochdale Boroughwide Housing (RBH) announced plans to demolish four of the towers—Dunkirk Rise, Mitchell Hey, Tentercroft, and Town Mill Brow—and replace them with low-rise housing.
 This sparked significant opposition from residents and led to the formation of the Save the Seven Sisters campaign group.
 Hundreds of tenants relocated from the estate following the announcement.

 In 2022 RBH was placed under special measures following the death of two-year-old Awaab Ishak, who died as a result of prolonged exposure to black mould in his family's flat, located approximately one mile from the College Bank estate.
 A coroner concluded that the mould was the direct cause of the child's death.
 As a consequence of the regulatory downgrade, RBH has reportedly been unable to secure investment for repairs to College Bank, despite the appointment of a new leadership team the following year.